 Just as ESG mandates have been mounting gradually, stakeholder expectations have seen a sharp rise.
-Shareholders in particular are demanding transparency and rigor, and assurance that they can trust the data and insights provided to them.
-Needless to say, these expectations aren’t being "rolled out" gradually, as with regulations—they are already in full swing.
+Shareholders in particular are demanding transparency and rigour, and assurance that they can trust the data and insights provided to them.
+Needless to say, these expectations aren’t being ‘rolled out’ gradually, as with regulations—they are already in full swing.

 However high stakeholder standards may be, this doesn’t resolve the underlying question: how can companies prepare for something before knowing what it is?